aws/repro-collection/README.md

 ### 1.3 Assumptions

+The Repro Framework aims to automate exactly what you would manually run given pre-configured SUT/LDG machines, and nothing more.
-All machines involved in running repros are assumed to be "throw-away" test grade.
-For this reason, no effort is made to secure, conceal, verify, or otherwise harden data, communications, or APIs.
+In other words: all machines involved in running repros are assumed to be "throw-away" test grade.
+No effort is made to secure, conceal, verify, or otherwise harden data, communications, or APIs.

 In particular, this means:
 * data on the machines has no real world value and can/will be discarded and/or recreated at will;